Peter Bunting: Early life and education

 Bunting was born 7 September 1960 in a rural district in Clarendon, Jamaica, to farmers, Juan and Pauline Bunting.
-He attended Campion College, Jamaica (1971–1979), an acclaimed high school in Kingston.
-After completing high school, Bunting undertook undergraduate studies in mechanical engineering at McGill University in Canada (1983), where he received the James McGill Award and the Quebec Iron and Titanium Scholarship for academic achievement.
-Two years later, he earned an MBA in finance from the University of Florida, where he was conferred the esteemed title of a Matherly Scholar.
+He attended Campion College, Jamaica (1971–1979), a renowned high school in Kingston.
+After completing high school, Bunting pursued undergraduate studies in mechanical engineering at McGill University in Canada (1983), where he received the James McGill Award and the Quebec Iron and Titanium Scholarship for academic achievement.
+Two years later, he earned an MBA in finance from the University of Florida, where he was conferred the esteemed title of Matherly Scholar.

 Early professional career

-As a young MBA graduate, Bunting gained employment at Citibank (1985–1987), where he worked first as an accounting officer of the Corporate Banking Group and then as Manager of Specialized Finance.
+As a young MBA graduate, Bunting gained employment at Citibank (1985–1987), where he worked first, as an accounting officer of the Corporate Banking Group, and then as Manager of Specialized Finance.
 The business prowess with which he operated attracted the attention of prominent Jamaican businessmen O.K.
 Melhado and Clifton Cameron, who recruited him in 1988 to establish Manufacturers' Merchant Bank (MMB).
 Bunting headed the MMB as chief executive officer, and through his strategic direction, along with the support from other creditable bankers, MMB became the largest independent merchant bank in Jamaica.
 Known today as Pan Caribbean Investment Services, MMB continued to grow and posted profits.
 In 1990, Bunting took a hiatus from banking to undertake a political career.